The preeminent Egyptian port, Thonis-Heracleion, was lost at the bottom of the sea for 1300 years.

 The Egyptians had their own version of Heracles and, so, shared this godlike hero.
 Herodotus identifies Heracles with the Egyptian god Shu.
 Still, others claim Sesotris was the forerunner of the Greek hero.
 In all cases, this mythical god-hero signified strength.
 It seems to reflect the belief by both the Egyptians and the Greeks that they were strong, proud people, as unconquerable as the mighty Hercules himself.
 What better way to signify Heracleion’s strength than to essentially deem it the seat of a god?
 And so it was that their beloved Heracles became the focal point of the thriving port city and center of trade.

-Thonis-Heracleion suffered from a flaw which undermined its overall strength.
+Thonis-Heracleion suffered from a flaw that undermined its overall strength.
 The Egyptians built the city upon a portion of the Nile delta.
 The region was particularly susceptible to subsidence, flooding, a rising sea level, and earthquakes that had the ability to trigger enormous tidal waves.
 As a result, these natural circumstances waged a centuries-long battle with the port.

 Beginning in the second century BCE, the splendid city started sinking into the depths of the sea.
 Some have theorized that flooding and the excessive weight of the city contributed to its sinking.
 The structures and religious statuary of which the Egyptians were so proud literally equaled millions upon millions of pounds.
 Additionally, the land under which those structures resided was in a perpetual state of flux due to the flooding common in the delta.

 End of a City and Its Symbolism

 As civilization evolved and the first millennium of the Common Era came and went, humanity approached the dawn of the Age of Reason when science and monotheism countered the age of gods and mythical heroes.
 It seems the sinking of this ancient Egyptian port and temple serves as a perfect metaphor for the sunset of mankind’s devotion to its old gods and reverence for ancient mythology.

 You May Also Like: